 Having the right equipment for snorkeling is fundamental to enjoying the experience – especially if you’re snorkeling for the first time.
 And the first step to choosing the best snorkel gear is to define your needs.
 Find out the questions you must answer, reviews of products I love and tips to select the best snorkel gear for your needs (mask, snorkel, swimwear, fins, camera… and more!) so that you can better explore the fascinating underwater world.

 Do you snorkel often?
 Is it your first time snorkeling?
 Do you travel light?
 Do you free dive?
-Answering this will help you define the important criteria for your equipment.
+Answering the questions will help you define the important criteria for your equipment.
 So take a few seconds to think about it.
-And read on the following tips with your personal criteria in mind, so you can determine what’s the best snorkel gear for you: the best snorkel mask, the best snorkel, the best fins for snorkeling, the best snorkeling swimwear, underwater camera gear… and the best accessories to make snorkeling an easy activity!
+And read the following tips with your personal criteria in mind, so you can determine what’s the best snorkel gear for you: the best snorkel mask, the best snorkel, the best fins for snorkeling, the best snorkeling swimwear, underwater camera gear… and the best accessories to make snorkeling an easy activity!

-I am not a professional and these tips are based on my many experiences of snorkeling in different environments and trying different snorkel gear and accessories.
+The following tips are based on my many experiences of snorkeling in different environments and trying different snorkel gear and accessories.
 I highly recommend trying your snorkel gear before your snorkeling session so you can ensure it suits you and 100% enjoy your snorkeling experience.

 1. The best snorkel mask

 That’s the most important part of your equipment, and you don’t want to focus too much on the price or on the look when you buy or rent your snorkel mask.
 If you plan to do scuba diving as well as snorkeling, keep in mind that not all masks will work for scuba diving; only tempered glass is suitable.

 Is a full-face snorkel mask the best snorkel mask for you?